Skip to main content

 BuddyPhones Wave unboxed

-BuddyPhones Wave are the best wireless headphones for “energetic” toddlers with high IP67 water protection.
+BuddyPhones Wave are the best durable headphones for “energetic” toddlers we’ve tested.
+With high IP67 water protection, they’re ready for all situations. – BuddyPhones Wave review.

 Connection icon Connection: Bluetooth 4.2